 After you successfully close on your commercial property, it is always an option to throw a new coat of paint on your new apartment complex or strip mall and keep all of the previous structure and finishings.
 However, if you bought a bargain property, it is likely that you will need to do some construction to make your commercial property profitable- often a fresh coat of paint is not enough to being in fresh clients or please current ones.

 If you are having trouble figuring out what renovations you should make to transform your new commercial property, you can consult a commercial general contractor for help.
 From there, you can brainstorm different options and look at several blueprints without having to come up with every single detail yourself.
-Remember, appearance is everything and if adding an extension or building a new arch-way or adding granite countertops will increase your commercial property’s appeal, then it is a worthy investment.
+Remember, appearance is everything and if adding an extension or building a new arch-way or adding solid countertops will increase your commercial property’s appeal, then it is a worthy investment.